Audio Attacks and Defenses against AED Systems -- A Practical Study: Results

 \subsection{Countermeasure: Denoising}

-Finally, as our final defense mechanism, we attempt to denoise the adversarial test sets through our custom denoising function.
+Finally, as our final defense mechanism, we try to denoise the adversarial test sets through our custom denoising function.
 Experiments 6a and 6b involve denoising the 100\% background noise infused test sets from Experiments 3a and 3b, while Experiment 7a and 7b involve denoising the ten white noise infused test sets from experiments 3c and 3d.
 The train sets are the baseline ones from Experiment 1a.
 As it can be seen in Table~\ref{table:denoising}, 7a achieves nearly 3\% accuracy improvement for both background noise denoised gunshot and glass break, while 7b achieves over 7\% improvement for white noise denoised gunshot.
 Experiment 10a also achieves up to a low 1\% improvement for glass break, however, given the previous unusual behavior by the glass break class, this was expected at this point.
 Despite the modest improvements in the results, it shows the potential of developing more advanced denoising techniques.